AndrewCarterUK/andrewcarteruk.github.io/_posts/2017-08-24-monitoring-road-traffic-with-python.md

 ![masked](/images/traffic-camera/masked.png)

 The next task, is to somehow calculate how much traffic there is in this image.
-Counting cars is beyond the skill level of this author, but counting pixels is the kind of nasty hack that is right his street.
+Counting cars is beyond the skill level of this author, but counting pixels is the kind of nasty hack that is right up his street (get it?).

 [OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/) provides an excellent edge detection algorithm, that outputs a monochrome image with white pixels for identified edges and black pixels otherwise.